tenmusu007/tenmusu007/README.md

 # Hi!
 I'm Atsuya Tanaka
-I am SoftWare Enginner at <a href="https://taian-inc.com/">TAIAN</a>.
+I am Software Enginner at <a href="https://taian-inc.com/">TAIAN</a>.
 I am a third-year frontend engineer specializing in React and Vue, with a strong interest in mobile development.
 I am consistently passionate about exploring new technologies and continuously strive to expand my knowledge and skills.

 ## 📫 How to reach me